 But Prop 39 spokesperson Alexa Bluth said it’s unlikely that both AB 1500 and the initiative would be enacted.
 “If AB 1500 passes, we will stand down from pushing for Proposition 39,” wrote Bluth in an email to EdSource Today.

 AB 1500 and its companion bill, AB 1501, have passed their first challenge and are now in the Senate, but there, too, Democrats are two votes short of the necessary two-thirds needed to pass the Middle Class Scholarship Act.
 As one official commented, “To my knowledge, the Senate has no Nestandes or Fletchers.”

-Filed under: California Colleges, College Loans, Grants, Community Colleges, Featured, Funding and Taxation, Initiatives, Legislature, Bills, Reporting & Analysis, Revenue and taxes, UC and CSU, Workforce preparation
+Filed under: California Colleges, College Loans, Grants, Community Colleges, Featured, Initiatives, Legislature and Bills, Reporting & Analysis, School Finance, State and Federal Policies, UC and CSU, Workforce preparation · Tags: Jerry Brown